 Gardening is a healthy activity we all can enjoy!

 Come grow with us…. learn to sprout!

-Green.
-That’s how we’d like the world to be
+Green!
+How we’d like the world to be.

 We are committed to helping home gardeners use safe, effective, and proven sustainable horticultural practises to create gardens, landscapes, and communities that are vibrant and healthy.
 Sign up for a course, ask us a question, come see us at a gardening event, book us for a talk, or join our Master Gardener team!

 Interested in growing your garden the right way?

 We host and attend many events annually to help you grow your garden and enrich your understanding of different plants, gardening best practices, and more.

 We’re a vibrant community of like-minded garden enthusiasts who love to share tips and tricks and learn more from others within London-Middlesex.

 Check out our free resources and gardening tips that you can use to help create a more vibrant and successful garden this season.

 Our list of local events offers you many opportunities to talk with community groups and access a wide range of resources.